megazear7/orison/src/partials/documentation/getting-started.md

 - /src/partials
 - /src/static

-The `orison build` command will render the page templates under /src/pages into the /docs directory.
+The `npx orison build` command will render the page templates under /src/pages into the /docs directory.
-The `orison static` command will statically serve the built files under /docs.
+The `npx orison static` command will statically serve the built files under /docs.
-The `orison serve` command will render the pages under /src/pages at localhost:3000.
+The `npx orison serve` command will render the pages under /src/pages at localhost:3000.

+Alert: I plan on removing the need for using npx.
+For the moment if you try to build, serve, or statically serve your project through the globally installed orison command there will be two different versions being used; your projects and the globally installed version.
+This causes an error.
+I am working to resolve this.

 ### Creating your first page